g2384/Kingshot-Data/Events.md

   - Day 5: Low rewards, better to use speedups on Day 1 or 3.
 - ref: https://kingshotdata.com/events/hall-of-governors/

+## Day 7:

+As of Day 7, F2P can get up to 46,093 gems

+### Hero Roulette (First Run):

+Hero Roulette is a three-day event that starts on the second day of big events like Hall of Governors, Strongest Governor, or Kingdom of Power

+- Duration: 3 Days
+- Notable Rewards:
+  - Saul Hero Shards:
+    - up to 181 (expected from 120 spins + spin rewards)
+  - Other Resources:
+    - 1h General Speedup × many
+    - 10K Hero XP × many
+    - Mystery Packs, Iron, Stone, Wood, Bread
+- Strategy Tips:
+  - Best value is stopping at 120 spins, costs 157,500 gems after free spins.
+  - Expected ~66 shards from spins + 115 from spin rewards.
+  - F2P players should avoid going beyond 120 spins due to diminishing returns.
+  - Each spin costs 1 Lucky Chip or 1,500 gems; 10 spins cost 13,500 gems.
+  - For this run, spin 32 times with gems, and get 3 free spins over 3 days.
+To unlock the 35-spin rewards.
+Unlocking Saul for his construction speed up skill.

+## Day 8 (Sunday):

 ---

 ## Day 64 (20250908, Monday)